-11 Single persons include: a single man; a single woman who is pregnant at the time of admission; a single person who has secured, or is in the process of securing, the custody of any individual(s) below the age of 18; an Elderly person; a Person with a Disability or Handicap; a Displaced Person; or a Single Person who is not Elderly, Disabled, handicapped or displaced, each as defined in Chapter 11 of this Policy.
+&lt;sup>11 Single persons include: a single man; a single woman who is pregnant at the time of admission; a single person who has secured, or is in the process of securing, the custody of any individual(s) below the age of 18; an Elderly person; a Person with a Disability or Handicap; a Displaced Person; or a Single Person who is not Elderly, Disabled, handicapped or displaced, each as defined in Chapter 11 of this Policy.

-12 Live-in-Aides do not have rights of tenancy, nor can they be considered the remaining member of a resident household unless they are found to be a licensed Live-in-Aide and select one of the options in Chapter 5, section 5.4.2(g).
+&lt;sup>12 Live-in-Aides do not have rights of tenancy, nor can they be considered the remaining member of a resident household unless they are found to be a licensed Live-in-Aide and select one of the options in Chapter 5, section 5.4.2(g).

-13 See 24 C.F.R. § 5.403.
+&lt;sup>13 See 24 C.F.R. § 5.403.

-Persons meeting BHA income qualifications are those whose Annual Income at the time of Admission, does not exceed the income limits for occupancy established by the HUD.
+occupancy established by the HUD.
 Income limits are posted separately in BHA offices (see sections 5.5-5.6).
 These income limits do not apply to families who are Continuously Assisted.
 See also section 5.5.1 for further explanation of income eligibility.